Dr. Lea Kelley, DC, LAc, MTOM, DiplOM

 - Immune function

-- Disgestion and absorption
+- Digestion and absorption

 Continuing with this platform, the GI-MAP measures opportunistic organisms, normal flora, fungi, parasites and antibiotic resistance genes.
-And the Plusrefers to immunologic markers for GI health and function including SIgA, Elastase, Calprotectin and Anti-gliadin testing.
+And the Plus refers to immunologic markers for GI health and function including SIgA, Elastase, Calprotectin and Anti-gliadin testing.

 SCHEDULE A CONSULTATION WITH DR. LEA KELLEY TODAY!
 (310)545-6528